Euler systems for GSp(4): Mapping to Galois cohomology

 These maps are compatible with respect to change of $K$, and therefore assemble into a map of $G(\AA_f)$-representations.
-(Note that we may need to change the set $T$ when changing $K$, so in particular it is important to know that the localisations at $I$ are independent of this choice.)
+More generally, this also applies with $Y_G$ replaced by its base-extension $Y_G \times \Spec \QQ(\zeta_N)$, for any integer $N$.